-The US FDA withdrew emergency-use authorization of bamlanivimab and etesevimab in June of 2021 because of a lack of efficacy against COVID-19 variants.
-Bamlanivimab is a monoclonal antibody given together with etesevimab.
-Both are directed against the SARS-CoV-2 virus that causes COVID-19.
-No information is available on the clinical use of bamlanivimab during breastfeeding.
-Because bamlanivimab is a large protein molecule with a molecular weight of 146,000 Da the amount in milk is likely to be very low.[1]
+The distribution of etesevimab and bamlanivimab was stopped in June of 2021 because of a lack of efficacy against COVID-19 variants.
+Etesevimab and bamlanivimab are monoclonal antibodies directed against the SARS-CoV-2 virus that causes COVID-19.
+No information is available on their clinical use during breastfeeding.
+Because etesevimab and bamlanivimab are large protein molecules with molecular weights of 146,000 Da, the amount in milk is likely to be very low.[1]
 It is also likely to be partially destroyed in the infant's gastrointestinal tract and absorption by the infant is probably minimal.[2]
-Until more data become available, bamlanivimab should be used with caution during breastfeeding, especially while nursing a newborn or preterm infant.